AlbertSigsbert/Java-Question/README.md

  * NB:Write functions to implement each task while avoiding the use of predefined methods in your program */

-  * The java file is in src folder and exam.txt is provided
+  # The java file is in src folder and exam.txt is provided

+  # Help needed for last method used to write in a file